Mic92/python-mpd2/README.md

 Getting the latest release
 --------------------------

-This python-mpd2 can be found on [pypi](http://pypi.python.org/pypi?:action=display&name=python-mpd2)
+The latest stable release of *python-mpd2* can be found on [PyPI](http://pypi.python.org/pypi?:action=display&name=python-mpd2)

-###pypi:
+### PyPI:

     $ pip install python-mpd2

-Until linux distributions adapt this package, here are some ready to use packages to test your applications:
+Until Linux distributions adapt this package, here are some ready to use packages to test your applications:

 ### Debian